cc-tweaked/CC-Tweaked/README.md

 computers.

 ## Contributing
 Any contribution is welcome, be that using the mod, reporting bugs or contributing code.
-If you do wish to contribute code, do consider submitting it to the ComputerCraft repository first.

-That being said, in order to start helping develop CC:T, you'll need to follow these steps:
+In order to start helping develop CC:T, you'll need to follow these steps:

  - **Clone the repository:** `git clone https://github.com/SquidDev-CC/CC-Tweaked.git && cd CC-Tweaked`
  - **Setup Forge:** `./gradlew setupDecompWorkspace`